JactusTheCactus/mythology/mena.md

 			- `Lak'bin`

 ## The Do'ða
-The _Do'ða_ are a doomsday cult that worships Do'ður, believing their faith will spare them from the _Fur'ða_.
+The _Do'ða_ are a doomsday cult that worships Do'ður, believing their faith will spare them from The _Fur'ða_.